turran/enesim/README.md

 Communication
 =============
-Use this project for any issue you might find.
-Or i you prefer you can go to #enesim on the freenode IRC server.
+In case something fails, use this github project to create an issue, or if you prefer, you can go to #enesim on the freenode IRC server.

 Status
 ======